LockhartKZ/SubLLMinal/README.md

 A small Windows desktop app that translates `.srt` and `.ass` subtitle files with an LLM — **local-first** (LM Studio, llama.cpp, Ollama) with optional cloud endpoints.
-It sends the dialogue a few lines at a time with prior lines as context, keeps all timing and styling intact, and supports right-to-left languages (Arabic, Hebrew, …).
+It sends the dialogue a few lines at a time with prior lines as context, keeps all timing and styling intact, and supports right-to-left languages (Arabic, Persian, …).

 ## How it works